 - 7.73 The Authority continues to receive a significant number of planning applications for replacement dwellings in the National Park.
 To address concerns raised regarding the long term urbanisation and the erosion of local distinctiveness within the New Forest, as well as a reduction in the stock of smaller dwellings, successive local plans have sought to limit the impact of replacement dwellings through the use of appropriate planning policies.
-A tighter approach to replacement dwellings is taken outside the defined villages as the landscape impact of replacement dwellings in these more rural locations can be greater. - 7.74 The Local Plan therefore includes a detailed planning policy stating that outside of the defined villages replacement dwellings should be of a similar footprint, scale and size as the existing dwelling.
-The fundamental aim of the policy is to reduce the loss of smaller homes in the National Park through replacement by substantially larger dwellings and to ensure replacement dwellings do not have an increase impact on the protected landscape of the New Forest.
-The Authority will continue to impose appropriate planning conditions to remove permitted development rights to extend and/or alter the approved replacement dwelling to ensure that the stock of smaller dwellings in the Park is maintained.
+A tighter approach to replacement dwellings is taken outside the Defined Villages as the landscape impact of replacement dwellings in these more rural locations can be greater. - 7.74 The Local Plan therefore includes a detailed planning policy stating that outside the Defined Villages replacement dwellings should be of a similar footprint, scale and size as the existing dwelling.
+The fundamental aim of the policy is to reduce the loss of smaller homes in the National Park through replacement by substantially larger dwellings and to ensure replacement dwellings do not have an increased impact on the protected landscape of the New Forest.
+The Authority will continue to impose appropriate planning conditions to remove permitted development rights to extend and/or alter approved replacement dwellings to ensure that the stock of smaller dwellings in the National Park is maintained.